AZMarvellous/APA4012-Programming-Project/README.md

 run the code with:

 ```
+python ./image_compression_svd.py ./FigureExample_Q2/Q2example1.jpg
-python ./image_compression_svd ./testing.jpg
+python ./image_compression_svd.py ./FigureExample_Q2/Q2example2.jpg
 ```

-you may change the `./testing.jpg` to the path of any picture you want to test.
+**It may take a minute or two to run**.
+Also you may change the `./FigureExample...` to the path of any picture you want to test.